-Cause: Cash balances with multiple financial institutions exceeded the Federal Deposit Insurance Corporation (FDIC) insurance amount of \$250,000 during the years ended June 30, 2016 and 2015.
+Cause: Cash balances with multiple financial institutions exceeded the FDIC insurance amount of \$250,000 during the year ended June 30, 2017.

 Effect: Deposits in excess of FDIC limits are at risk in the event of a bank failure.

 Recommendation: As required by the Public Authorities Law, the NCLB should collateralize deposits in excess of the \$250,000 FDIC insurance threshold.